smithWEBtek/swt-v3/lib/posts/008-data-model.md

-## Rails app data model part 1: Document your model

 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTot9BkPEzMHbP4uWvww0QMhOYhDbT_Pa224lyDMJr7ZpJk7Bb0)
 Columbo (the great 70s TV detective) would often solve a case with small bits of seemingly unimportant information.
 The unwitting suspect would admit to key points while Columbo quietly built his case.

-This post covers some good habits for preparing a solid dataset in your development project for Sinatra, Rails, React, jQuery, javascript, React, Redux or anytime you need a sample dataset and database for development.
+This post covers some points that may seem unimportant compared to coding your solution, but if done, will "build your case" for a solid dataset and foundation for your development project.

 For applications that require a database, there are steps I follow that help me ensure my data is solid before I write any of the application logic or client side views.
 Like Columbo, this helps me eliminate things that would otherwise clutter my thinking as I develop, debug and add abstraction to my application.

+If your project requires a database, take the time to plan it out, considering the table relationships, the column names, meaningful seed data and a reusable script of steps for resetting your data while working locally on your machine, or publishing on a remote server.

 ## Some reasons why I always do this before a project:
 I want to have a bullet proof way to reset my database anytime I please, with minimal refactoring or wondering, especially when I end up deploy my apps to Heroku, Netlify, Firebase, AWS or Github pages, I want to be sure that I have solid code for resetting my data on a remote server.
 With a thoughtful seed file, I have an easy way to add both new fields to my database and add new data to match those fields, removing any guesswork about the effectiveness of the new data.